Updated: Jan 13

 To quote from The City Paper’s last year’s 2019 Big Ideas column, “Nina Corder is no stranger to happy accidents.
 In 1997, at 19, she came to Toledo from Malaysia as an international student with plans to return home.
 But she didn’t.
 And 16 years later, in 2013, while still in the U.S. working on her doctoral dissertation in organizational leadership, she formed a focus group of women to study culture and diversity.
 She didn’t plan to start an organization, but she did”.

-When a woman shares #herstory, we all learn to respectfully listen, learning to relearn and suddenly, become aware.
+When a woman shares #herstory, we all learn to respectfully listen, learn to relearn, and suddenly, become aware.
 Organically, mentorship grew as we offered and sought advice from one another.
 We educate, engage, and empower one another.
 And the remarkable response –

 We see you.